 A professional modern dance company that has toured throughout Kansas for nearly 25 years is giving its final full performance this week, reported Jan Biles in the Topeka Capital-Journal.

 The Isadora Duncan Dance Foundation will offer five weeks of adult workshops in New York City from July 5 to August 19 in the movement techniques made famous by the modern dance pioneer.
-The foundation has scheduled:

 The Bill Evans Dance Company will perform seven Rochester, New York, premieres, including both award-winning modern dance choreography and classic and contemporary rhythm tap dance, at the Geva Nextstage this month.